Tennis Elbow

 These repetitive stretches and movements can lead to tiny tears in the tendon tissue, creating inflammation and pain within the elbow area.

-Most often, playing tennis with the pour technique can replicate this condition, especially by using repeated backhand strokes.
+Playing tennis with the pour technique often replicates this condition, especially using repeated backhand strokes.

 Many other common motions can cause tennis elbow.